meshery/meshery/docs/README.md

   ```bash
   $ make site
   ```
   *Note: From the Makefile, this command is actually running `$ bundle exec jekyll serve --drafts --livereload`.
-There are two Jekyll configuration, `jekyll serve` for developing locally and `jekyll build` when you need to generate the site artefacts for production.*
+There are two Jekyll configuration, `jekyll serve` for developing locally and `jekyll build` when you need to generate the site artifacts for production.*

 ### 4. Create a Pull Request